nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <md>**CSV file formatting:**</md>

-* The CSV file must have header with the exact required order {"Name", "Email", "Telegram", "Tags", "Github", "Assignments", "WeeksPresent"} (Case-insensitive)
+* The CSV file must have header with the exact required order {"Name", "Email", "Telegram", "Tags", "Github", "Assignments", "WeeksPresent"} (Case-insensitive).
-* The CSV file must contain information about at least 1 person
+* The CSV file must contain information about at least 1 person.
-* The data fields for Name, Email, Telegram, Github is compulsory
+* The data fields for Name, Email, Telegram, Github is compulsory.
   * Do note that each of these field have their own restrictions [(refer above)](#i-classfa-solid-fa-user-plusi-adding-a-person-add)
 * Tags format: enclose tag in square brackets ("[tag]").
 If a person has multiple tags, separate the tags within the same entry with commas. (e.g."[tag1],[tag2],[tag3].....")
-  * Duplicate tags will be ignored (e.g."[Group1],[Group1]" will be treated as "[Group1]")
+  * Duplicate tags will be ignored. (e.g."[Group1],[Group1]" will be treated as "[Group1]")
-  * This field can be empty (will be treated as no tags for specific person)
+  * This field can be empty (will be treated as no tags for specific person).
 * Assignment format: Assignment name and assignment score should be separated with "|" (e.g. Ex01|10).
 If multiple assignments are present for a person, separate them within the same entry using commas. (e.g. Ex01|9, Ex02|5)
-  * If an assignment name appears twice, the later instance will be used (e.g. Ex01|10, Ex01|5 will cause KonTActs to record 5 marks for Assignment Ex01)
+  * If an assignment name appears twice, the later instance will be used (e.g. Ex01|10, Ex01|5 will cause KonTActs to record 5 marks for Assignment Ex01).
-  * This field can be empty (will be treated as no assignments for specified person)
+  * This field can be empty (will be treated as no assignments for specified person).
-* WeeksPresent format: Each integer represents a specific week, with each week separated by a comma. (e.g. 1,2,3,4)
+* WeeksPresent format: Each integer represents a specific week, with each week separated by a comma. (e.g. 1,2,3,4).
-  * Duplicate weeks will be ignored (e.g. 1,2,3,4,1 will be treated as 1,2,3,4)
+  * Duplicate weeks will be ignored (e.g. 1,2,3,4,1 will be treated as 1,2,3,4).
-  * This field can be empty (will be treated as no weeks attended for specific person)
+  * This field can be empty (will be treated as no weeks attended for specific person).
 </box>

 {{ newPage }}